memarisa/ufs-coastal-app/doc/source/BuildingAndRunning.rst

 Unsupported Platforms
 =====================

-For a complete walkthrough of Containerized EPIC Spack-Stack 1.6.0 for UFS Coastal on local and unsupported clusters (e.g., TACC Stampede3), see the section titled **"Running UFS Coastal on HPCs with the Containerized EPIC Spack-Stack 1.6.0 Environment"** at the bottom of this page.
+For a complete walkthrough of Containerized EPIC Spack-Stack 1.6.0 for UFS Coastal on local and unsupported clusters (e.g., TACC Stampede3), see :ref:`Running UFS Coastal on HPCs with Spack-Stack <container_hpc_section>` for full instructions.

 ========